-Anas Chalah is the executive director of active learning at the John A. Paulson School of Engineering and Applied Sciences (SEAS) at Harvard University, overseeing undergraduate teaching laboratories, and mechanical and electronic student machine shops.
-Chalah is a member of the SEAS Executive Research and Teaching Team, and a lecturer on engineering sciences.
-Chalah is an active member of Harvard's Teaching and Learning Consortium, which provides policy recommendations on substantive issues of teaching and learning as well as academic strategic planning.
+Anas Chalah is the Assistant Dean for Teaching and Learning at the John A. Paulson School of Engineering and Applied Sciences (SEAS) at Harvard University, overseeing undergraduate active learning laboratories, and mechanical and electronic student machine shops.
+Chalah is a member of the SEAS executive research and teaching team, and a lecturer on engineering sciences.
+He is an active member of Harvard's Teaching and Learning Consortium, which provides policy recommendations on substantive issues of teaching and learning as well as academic strategic planning.

 Chalah received his doctoral degree in chemistry from the University of Massachusetts, Amherst.
-His did his graduate thesis on revealing the mechanism by which bacterial sensing and cell signaling is amplified.
-He joined Harvard Medical School/Beth Israel Deaconess Medical Center where his postdoctoral work focused on cancer biology and signaling to understand the mechanism by which cancer cells are able to switch between cellular survival and programmed death pathways.
-Prior to Harvard Medical School, Chalah served as the senior director of the undergraduate teaching laboratories at the University of Massachusetts Chemistry Department.
+He did his graduate thesis on revealing the mechanism by which bacterial sensing and cell signaling is amplified.
+He joined Harvard Medical School (HMS)/Beth Israel Deaconess Medical Center where his postdoctoral work focused on cancer biology and signaling to understand the mechanism by which cancer cells are able to switch between cellular survival and programmed death pathways.
+Prior to HMS, Chalah served as the senior director of the undergraduate teaching laboratories at the University of Massachusetts chemistry department.
 While earning his PhD, Chalah directed six undergraduate teaching labs and supervised the teaching staff.

 - PhD University of Massachusetts, Amherst